UniMath/SymmetryBook/README.md

 - We call objects in a type *elements* of that type even if the type is not a set.
 - An element of a proposition can be called a *proof*.
 - An element of an identity type is called an *identification*, and otherwise a *path*.
+  We may say that it shows how to *identify* two elements.
+  We may say it establishes that two elements are *equal* provided the identity type is a proposition.
-- definitional equivality is denoted with three lines and is called just that, i.e., *definitional* and not *judgmental*.
+- Definitional equivality is denoted with three lines and is called just that, i.e., *definitional* and not *judgmental*.
 - In the preliminary chapters (up to subgroups), the underlying set map U from groups to sets has to be applied explicitly.
 Thereafter, it can be a coercion.
 - Composition of p: a=b and q: b=c is denoted by either p\ct q, or by q\cdot p, qp or q\circ p.
 The latter is preferred when p and q come from equivalences.
 The macro \ct currently produces a star.
 - In dependent pairs, components having propositional type may be omitted.
 - If x is a bound variable and c is less bound, then we prefer c = x to x = c.
 Typically, if c is the center of contraction.
 - If k and n are number variables that can be renamed, then we prefer k < n to k > n or n < k.
 - *up to* versus *modulo* regarding a group action: *Up to* is the stacky version, the orbit type (typically for us, a groupoid), whereas *modulo* refers to the set of connected components/the set of orbits.
 For example, given a group G, we have the groupoid of elements up to conjugation versus the set of elements modulo conjugation.
-- globally defined constants are typeset roman, while variables are italic.
+- Globally defined constants are typeset roman, while variables are italic.
 One exception is the *B* construction: The B matches whatever it operates on and joins to it without any space.
 - Whenever possible, do not use a letter for a variable when the same letter is being used as an operator.
 E.g., try to avoid a variable B when the classifying type/map operator B is used in the same paragraph.
 - Use macros with mathematical meaning, such as \conncomp, whenever possible, for uniformity of notation.
 - Construct sort-order keys for glossary entries this way: